DSTX70/SymbiosoAI-THINK-TANK/replit.md

 - **TanStack Query**: Server state management, caching, and API synchronization
 - **wouter**: Lightweight routing for single-page application navigation

 The architecture prioritizes modularity and maintainability, with clear separation between the AI orchestration layer, data persistence, and user interface components.
-This design enables easy extension of AI capabilities and user interface enhancements while maintaining system reliability.
+The responsive design ensures optimal user experience across all device types, from desktop workstations to mobile phones.
+This design enables easy extension of AI capabilities and user interface enhancements while maintaining system reliability and accessibility.